wandb/docs/docs/guides/app/features/panels/weave/intro.md

 # Weave

-To learn how to write your own queries interactively, **check out [this report](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2?accessToken=bvzq5hwooare9zy790yfl3oitutbvno2i6c2s81gk91750m53m2hdclj0jvryhcr)**, which goes from the basic operations available in Weave to other advanced visualizations of your data.
+To learn how to write your own queries interactively, see out [this report](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2?accessToken=bvzq5hwooare9zy790yfl3oitutbvno2i6c2s81gk91750m53m2hdclj0jvryhcr), which goes from the basic operations available in Weave to other advanced visualizations of your data.

 ## Introduction

 Weave Panels allow users to directly query W&B for data, visualize the results, and further analyze interactively.
 Adding Weave Panels is really easy:
-* In your **Workspace**, click on `Add Panel` and select `Weave`.
+* In your **Workspace**, click `Add Panel` and select `Weave`.
 ![](/images/weave/add_weave_panel_workspace.png)
 * In a **Report**:
   * Type `/weave`and select `Weave` to add an independent Weave Panel.
   ![](/images/weave/add_weave_panel_report_1.png)
-  * Type `/Panel grid` -> `Panel grid` and then click on `Add panel` -> `Weave` to add a Weave Panel associated with a set of runs.
+  * Type `/Panel grid` -> `Panel grid` and then click `Add panel` -> `Weave` to add a Weave Panel associated with a set of runs.
   ![](/images/weave/add_weave_panel_report_2.png)

 ## Components

-### Weave Expression
+### Weave expression

-Weave Expressions allow the user to query the data stored in W&B - from runs, to artifacts, to models, to tables, and more!
-The most common Weave Expression is generated from logging a Table,`wandb.log({"cifar10_sample_table":<MY_TABLE>})`, and will look like this:
+Weave expressions allow the user to query the data stored in W&B - from runs, to artifacts, to models, to tables, and more.
+Common weave expression that you can generate when you log a Table with `wandb.log({"cifar10_sample_table":<MY_TABLE>})`.
+Will look like this:

 ![](/images/weave/basic_weave_expression.png)